Thoseyearsbrian/Aegis/Docs/en-US/README.md

 ## **Overview**

-[Aegis](https://github.com/Thoseyearsbrian/Aegis)is a network security rule set developed and maintained long-term by an independent developer.
-It focuses on countering modern network-layer threats and aims to help global users build localized and effective defense systems.
-The project blocks DNS poisoning, APT threat sources, SDK telemetry, backdoor domains, and C2 controllers, and further extends its coverage to major global advertising, behavioral tracking, and adult content domains — enabling precise identification and efficient interception of local traffic.
-It also includes rules for numerous high-risk attack sources worldwide, including communication infrastructure and behavioral signatures related to Pegasus spyware.
+[Aegis](https://github.com/Thoseyearsbrian/Aegis) is a meticulously maintained security rule set tailored for Surge, designed to address modern network-layer threats and help users worldwide build localized digital defense systems.The project focuses on blocking DNS poisoning, APT threat sources, SDK telemetry, backdoor domains, C2 controllers, and other potentially malicious communications.
+It also extends to cover major global advertising networks, behavioral tracking platforms, and adult content domains, enabling precise traffic identification and efficient interception on local devices.

+Aegis includes rule sets targeting high-risk infrastructures used by advanced threat actors worldwide — notably featuring detection strategies and domain blocks related to Pegasus spyware and its associated communication behaviors.

 The project fully enforces encrypted DNS, rejecting plaintext queries to ensure secure and private communications.
 Even on devices lacking traditional security software — such as iPhones — Aegis provides effective protection at the network traffic layer.